keithmgould/mechanical_sieve/README.md

 An interactive 3D visualization of a mechanical prime number sieve, inspired by the Sieve of Eratosthenes.

-This project is based on the concept explained in this excellent video: [https://youtu.be/5GF_pQyrpCs](https://youtu.be/5GF_pQyrpCs)
+I explain it in this three minute video: [https://youtu.be/5GF_pQyrpCs](https://youtu.be/5GF_pQyrpCs)

 ## How It Works